svaarala/duktape/doc/json.rst

 ================

-JSON_ (JavaScript Object Notation) is a format originally based on a subset of Ecmascript E3, but which is now used by multiple languages and implementations and defined in `RFC 4627`_.
+JSON_ (JavaScript Object Notation) is a format originally based on a subset of ECMAScript E3, but which is now used by multiple languages and implementations and defined in `RFC 4627`_.
 The E5/E5.1 specification has its own more or less compatible definition of JSON.
 The syntax and processing requirements in Section 15.12 form the basis for implementing the JSON built-in.
 Note that